 This past April, we took one of our longest road trips yet!
 With over 7,000 miles driven across three weeks, we journeyed from Fort Wayne, Indiana all the way to the west coast in California and back!
 Our six main stops included Death Valley National Park, Yosemite National Park, San Francisco, Highway One, Redwoods State/National Parks, and Yellowstone National Park.

-I won’t show too many photos from those six locations, since they will each get featured in their own blog.
+I won’t show too many photos from those six locations, since they each get featured in their own blog.
 Instead, I’ll pick out (with some difficulty) my four favorite photos from those six locations.
 The focus here will be more about all of those other spots in between.

 In case you are reading this and want to recreate this trip for yourself, I’ll write about this journey in order, so you can see how it plays out.